yearn/yearn-vaults-v3/CONTRIBUTING.md

 ```

-To stage the changed files that are be committed, issue the command:
+To stage the changed files that are being committed, issue the command:

 ```bash
 git add -a